Leeway-95/Aligning-TSD-with-LLM/README.md

 # Aligning Time Series Data with Large Language Models: A Survey

-This repository is activately maintained by Wei Li from ***RUC WAMDM*** Group led by [*Dr. Xiaofeng Meng*](http://idke.ruc.edu.cn/).
+This repository is actively maintained by Wei Li from ***RUC WAMDM*** Group led by [*Dr. Xiaofeng Meng*](http://idke.ruc.edu.cn/).
 As this research topic has recently gained significant popularity, with new articles emerging daily, we will update our repository and survey regularly.
-If you find some ignored papers, feel free to create pull requests, open issues, or *email* [*Wei Li*](mailto:leeway@ruc.edu.cn).
+If you find some ignored papers, feel free to *email* [*Wei Li*](mailto:leeway@ruc.edu.cn).

 <!--
 Please consider [citing](#citation) our survey paper if you find it helpful :), and feel free to share this repository with others!
 -->